 To get a complete charge when they’re completely drained, it usually takes around 2 full hours.
 Unlike the Beats Solo3 Wireless, there is no QuickCharge feature.
 Another great feature that’s built-in is the ability to quickly check how much battery life is left.

 Battery Status Function – Press of a Button

 If you’re not sure how much battery is left, you can push the power button (on the right ear cup) once and the LED lights will light up.
-The battery status function works when you’re listening both wireless and wired.
+The battery status function works when you’re listening to both wireless and wired.

 It’s a pretty convenient feature since it’s an easy way to know when they need to be charged.
 (It’s never fun when you’re listening to one of your favorite songs and the music stops right in the middle because the battery’s dead.)

-As you can see in the picture below, this is how it will look when they are almost fully-charged.
+As you can see in the picture below, this is how it will look when they are almost fully charged.
 The LED lights on the right side indicate battery life.
 The single light on the left lets you know when you’re paired via Bluetooth.

 On the right, 4 out of the 5 LED lights are lit, which means you have about 8 or 9 hours of listening time left.
-When they’re plugged in and charging, the 5th light would slowly blink until they’re fully-charged.
+When they’re plugged in and charging, the 5th light would slowly blink until they’re fully charged.

 Ear Cup Button Controls

 On the right ear cup, you have a battery power status light bar as well as the power button and Bluetooth pairing function.
 Using the same button you use to check battery life, press and hold the power button (for about one second) to power them on.